Best Sony a6000 Accessories

 There’s also an opening at the bottom of the case to allow the encased camera to screw easily onto a tripod.

 As a bonus, the Sony Just-Fit also happens to look good and feel great in hand.
-Highly recommended for those who find the Sony a6000’s size a bit too tiny for comfortable shooting.
+Highly recommended for those who find the Sony a6000’s size a bit too tiny for comfortable shooting, and ideal for the Sony a6100 or any of the newer bodies too.

 3. Sony a6000 Charger + Batteries | RAVPower Dual Batteries + charger